CodersArts/weatherForecast/README.md

 HOW IT WORKS
 ---

-It requests the forecast for the city's name that is taken as input and replaces the 'city' with the one entered http://www.weather-forecast.com/locations/'city'/forecasts/latest
+It requests the forecast for the city's name that is taken as input and replaces 'city' in url with the one entered http://www.weather-forecast.com/locations/'city'/forecasts/latest

-The source code of the requested webpage is decoded and string containing the forecast is searched, manipulated a little, and is displayed.
+The source code of the requested webpage is decoded and `<div>` containing the forecast string is searched, manipulated a little, and is displayed.

+BUGS
+---
+If the name of the city is misspelled, there will be an error.